 How will you know?
 It’s best to get a social media analytics tool.
 Most major social networks will have basic analytics built into the site; it’s just a little easier to seek and find this information from an all-encompassing dashboard.

-These tools (I’ll use Buffer’s analytics as an example) can show you a breakdown of how each post performed in the important areas of views, clicks, shares, Likes, and comments.
+These tools (I’ll use Buffer’s analytics as an example) can show you a breakdown of how each post performed in the critical areas of views, clicks, shares, Likes, and comments.

 Which social media stats are best?
 We’ve gained some insight from looking at each of these main statistics and the composite engagement statistic on a per-post basis.
 The resulting stat gives us a great look, over time, of how our social media content tends to perform, and we can then test and iterate from there.